echo2echo/hosts.deny/README.md

       if ( $_ =~ m/123\.321\.123\.321/ ) { next; }

 Enter cron entries as root as follows to update /etc/hosts.deny file every 30 seconds.
-This bash script needs to run as root.
+This bash script needs to run as root. sudo is required by journalctl.

     * * * * * /home/username/cron-hosts-deny.bash
     * * * * * sleep 30; /home/username/cron-hosts-deny.bash